 Do I need a reference?

 You do not need a reference to apply.
 However, if you have any adults or other support figures in your life who would like to express their support for your application, you can provide their contact information in the “referral” section of the application form.

 How much will I be paid?

-SOYL Crew receive a $600 stipend for their contributions throughout the summer.
-The stipend is paid in 2 instalments: the first after 3 weeks of program, and the second upon program completion.
+SOYL Crew receives a weekly stipend of $100 for their contributions throughout the summer.
+The stipend is paid in 2 installments: the first, after 3 weeks of the program, and the second upon program completion.

 How do I receive school credit for being part of SOYL?

-At this time, there are a couple of options for receiving VSB credit for your participation in the SOYL program.
-All participants in the program are eligible to receive credit for Intro to Sustainability 11.
-Additionally, if you are interested in receiving Work Experience credit, please speak to the Work Experience teacher at your school.
+At this time, there are a couple of options for receiving credit for your participation in the SOYL program.
+Participants in the program are eligible to receive summer credits courses (courses vary across locations).
+Additionally, if you are interested in receiving Work Experience credit, please talk to the Work Experience teacher at your school.

 How much physical labour is part of the program?